 After receiving the voicemail from Brooke McCormick, I checked my email and found the letter that was mailed to me indicating the complaint was closed.
 There were several things off about the letter.

-Three things immediately stood out when I read the letter from Brooke McCormick:
+Three things immediately stood out when I read the letter from Brooke (Adams) McCormick:

 - The address was wrong.
 Of course, I never received the letter.